REGISTRATION IS OPEN!

-Developed by the Innovation and Entrepreneurship Institute, this innovative business plan competition encourages Temple students, alumni, faculty and staff to discover all aspects of entrepreneurship, networking and how to write strategic business plans.
+Developed by the Innovation and Entrepreneurship Institute, this innovative business plan competition encourages Temple students and alumni to discover all aspects of entrepreneurship, networking and how to write strategic business plans.

-- Each participant will compete in one of four competition tracks:
+- Each participant will compete in one of three competition tracks:

 - Undergraduate Track